zotiquestgames/loner/en/wip/city_manager.md

 ## Urban Development

-Urban Planner focuses on the strategic and political aspects of city management rather than detailed resource tracking.
+City Manager focuses on the strategic and political aspects of city management rather than detailed resource tracking.
 Development happens through policy decisions and their consequences.

 ### Planning Projects